 Although the greatest particle flux is generated in the stratosphere, at the RP maximum, some of the secondary particles formed by decay of the primary particles from space reach the surface.
 Of these, the greatest flux at the surface is that of neutrons.
-A global network of Neutron Monitors (NM) provides continuous monitoring of particles form the atmosphere.
-Figure 11a shows the variations obtained by the NM in Oulu, Finland, around the cosmic ray

-542 maximum associated with the solar minimum of 2008.
-Occasional Geigersondes were launched from Reading and 543 other sites in the latter part of this period.
-These sounding times are marked on Figure 11a, with the vertical count rate 544 profiles obtained shown in Figure 11b.
-By plotting the count rates obtained at the RP maximum against the NM data 545 at the same time, a positive correlation emerges (Figure 11c), demonstrating the relationship between energetic 546 particles at the surface and ionisation in the lower stratosphere.
-There is a much poorer, or absent relationship between 547 NM data and ionisation in the lower troposphere, due to the terrestrial ionisation sources present and the differences

-548 between generation of neutrons and the other ionising secondary particles.
+A global network of neutron monitors (NMs) provides continuous monitoring of particles entering the atmosphere.
+Figure 11a shows the variations obtained by the NM in Oulu, Finland, around the cosmic ray maximum associated with the solar minimum of 2008.
+Occasional Geigersondes were launched from Reading and other sites in the latter part of this period.
+These sounding times are marked on Fig. 11a, with the vertical count rate profiles obtained shown in Fig. 11b.
+By plotting the count rates obtained at the RP maximum against the NM data at the same time, a positive correlation emerges (Fig. 11c), demonstrating the relationship between energetic particles at the surface and ionisation in the lower stratosphere.
+There is a much poorer, or absent, relationship between NM data and ionisation in the lower troposphere, due to the terrestrial ionisation sources present and the differences between generation of neutrons and the other ionising secondary particles.